aws-samples/data-perimeter-policy-examples/vpc_endpoint_policies/README.md

 * *Amazon Elastic Compute Cloud (Amazon EC2).* You can use Amazon owned AMIs to launch instances. `ec2:Owner` condition key value set to `amazon` is required for your users and applications to launch instances from all AMIs owned by Amazon, or certain trusted and verified partners.

-### "Sid": "AllowRequestsByThirdPartyIdentitiesToThirdPartyResources"
+### "Sid":"AllowRequestsByThirdPartyIdentitiesToThirdPartyResources"

 This policy statement allows trusted identities outside of your Organizations organization to send requests to trusted resources owned by an account that does not belong to your organization.
 List ARNs of resources in the `Resource` element of the statement.
 Further restrict access by specifying allowed actions in the `Action` element of the statement.
 An example valid use case is a third party integration that requires you to allow your applications to upload or download objects from a third party S3 bucket by using third party generated presigned Amazon S3 URLs.
 In this case, the principal that generates the presigned URL will belong to the third party AWS account.

-### "Sid": "AllowRequestsByOrgsIdentitiesToThirdPartyResources"
+### "Sid":"AllowRequestsByOrgsIdentitiesToThirdPartyResources"

 This policy statement allows identities from your Organizations organization to send requests to trusted resources owned by an account that does not belong to your organization.
 List ARNs of resources in the `Resource` element of the statement.
 Further restrict access by specifying allowed actions in the `Action` element of the statement.

-### "Sid": "AllowRequestsByOrgsIdentitiesToAnyResources"
+### "Sid":"AllowRequestsByOrgsIdentitiesToAnyResources"

-This policy statement allows identities from your Organizations organization that are tagged with the `resource-perimeter-exception` tag set to `true` to access any resource.
+This policy statement allows identities from your Organizations organization that are tagged with the `dp:exclude:resource` tag set to `true` to access any resource.
 Before adding this statement to your VPC endpoint policy, ensure that you have strong tagging governance in place and a valid data-access pattern that warrants its implementation that is not already covered by previously described statements.
 If you include this statement in your policy, ensure that you always have this access restricted to principals in your Organizations organization by using the `aws:PrincipalOrgID` condition key.
 This prevents access by identities outside your organization tagged with the same tag key and value.